adrianabreu/adrianabreu.github.io/content/blog/2021-11-11-multiplying-rows-in-spark.md

 | FakeBank003 | inviter | 30 | 20 |
 | FakeBank003 | receiver | 30 | 20 |

-And well, now what remains is quite straight forward, we just need to pick one column or another based on the the type we have and we will get with the desired result.
+Now what remains is quite straight forward, we just need to pick one column or another based on the the type we have and we will get with the desired result.

 ```
 campaignDf